 “We haven’t deployed more troops,” he said.
 “We haven’t used rockets, though we’ve had fighting with the AA — sometimes small [clashes], and sometimes serious ones, while we work on clearance operations in the region.”

-Military spokesman Brigadier General Zaw Min Tun said that half of the soldiers who are serving in the Myanmar Army in Rakhine state are ethnic Rakhine.
+Military spokesman Colonel Zaw Min Tun said that half of the soldiers who are serving in the Myanmar Army in Rakhine state are ethnic Rakhine.

 “That’s why we always view the AA and Rakhine people differently,” he said.
 “The AA is the AA, and the Rakhine people are the Rakhine people.”